Feeling of fullness after eating

 The feeling of fullness after eating may be described as satiety.

-That feeling of fullness after eating is provided by certain foods that stimulate the L-cells in the small intestine to produce the incretin hormones.
+That feeling of fullness after eating is provided by a wide variety of foods that stimulate the L-cells in the small intestine to produce the incretin hormones.
 They send messages to the brain invoking that sense of "satiety;" having just enjoyed an elegant sufficiency.

 Weight loss, anxiety about obesity and loss of enjoyment of our meals have become a daily preoccupation for so many people eating typical grocery store food; it need not be so.
 52% of Americans have been dieting in the last year; a steep "uptick" from around 40 percent[1].

 Just why are we so unsure what nutritional information to believe?
 And increasingly appear unconcerned whether our diets are actually contributing to our health?
-Has it become weight loss no matter what the cost to wellness?
+Has it become weight loss no matter what the cost to wellness is?

 Toss out all the diets